RichieMitish/richiemitish/docs/_portfolio/13-vidsoftware.md

   <br>
   <strong>Request</strong><br>
-  Some of the platform's features required a video tutorial, guide, story, etc.<br><br>
+  Some of the SaaS ETL platform's features required a video tutorial, guide, story, etc.<br><br>

   <strong>Solution</strong><br>
   Depending on what exactly was needed, I developed a scenario and a proper data set that would allow demonstrating the points in question.
-The latter were often additionally discussed with Support and/or developer teams so that the info was accurate.<br><br>
+The latter were often additionally discussed with the Support and/or developer teams so that the info was accurate.<br><br>

   <strong>Tools used</strong><br>
   iMovie, Movavi Video Editor<br>